 - Trapezius stretch.
-Sit up straight in a chair.
 Slowly bend the head over to the left side as though trying to touch the ear to the shoulder.
 Place the left hand on the head and gently pull it down toward the shoulder for a deeper stretch.
 Hold the stretch for 20 seconds.

 - Neck stretch.
 Without shrugging your shoulders, slowly lean one ear towards your shoulder, then alternate to the other side.
 Drop your chin towards your chest, then look up to the ceiling.
 Look over your shoulders as well.

 - Pectoralis stretch.
 Find a corner of the room and brace your forearms on the wall at shoulder level.
 Lean into the corner with hips squared.

 Best Stretches in your 30s, 40s and 50s

 - Thumb stretch.
 Extend your hand in front of you and keep your thumb pointed up.
 Fold your thumb into your palm and close the other fingers around it.
 Move your wrist up and down in this position while trying to get the most range of motion possible.
 Aim for 10 repetitions 3 x a day.

 - Neck stretch.
 See above.
 This can be great if you end up sitting long hours at a computer and it’s affecting your posture.

 - Toe touches.
 These are still great during this time of your life.
 Don’t neglect your hamstrings!